charlottecroce/ElasticStackSetup/README.md

 sudo apt-get install git
-sudo git clone https://github.com/nathancroce/ElasticStackSetup cd ElasticStackSetup sudo bash setup_complete
+sudo git clone https://github.com/nathancroce/ElasticStackSetup cd ElasticStackSetup sudo bash setup_apt
 ```

 <br>

 > [!Note]
-> As of 11/7/23, this has yet to succeed in building a working Stack.
+> As of 11/8/23, this has yet to succeed in building a working Stack.
 More development is needed

 <br>